 So what if you're not concerned with a bomb, why do YOU need to consider the Attachment System?
 Think of it this way, many times the most trouble free windows for an intruder are typically ones like your sliding glass door, or the front entrance to a store.
 That is because tempered glass (safety glass) is used on these areas.
 Tempered glass is designed to shatter into thousands of pieces once broken to prevent large shards of glass from injuring someone.
 Making these windows pretty easy to break out.

 Let's say you put Security Window Film on tempered glass without an Attachment System.
 The Security Window Film will hold the glass together, leaving the intruder to push the glass out in one piece.
 You may have just help the intruder not get cut while he’s breaking in.
 If the attachment were to be added, that film is anchored to the frame, making it very difficult to penetrate.

 If you add the Attachment System, does that mean your glass in impenetrable?

-- Well, no. Like most security products, security film is a deterrent.
+Well, no. Like most security products, security film is a deterrent.
 It is not 100% foolproof.
-However it can turn a couple of seconds to respond, to over a minute, allowing you time to protect yourself, and additional time for authorities to respond to a security alarm, or 911 call.
+However it can assist you with more time to respond.

 The most FAQ window film dealers get is: Is it bullet proof?